Ningbo Huamao International School: Principals

-Governance

-Until May 2012, NBHIS (as MEA) was governed as a joint venture by Huamao Education Group and Mowbray International.
-In June of that year, Hua Mao Education Group took over full operational control of MEA.
-The principal is appointed as CEO and reports to Huamao Group Chairman Xu Wanmao.

-Boarding

-While the majority of the students are day students, some students in the primary school board at NBHIS.
-They have lessons with Chinese teachers in the afternoons and two boarding mistresses in the evenings.
-Middle and senior school students board in the International Department Boarding House with Huamao Foreign Language School.
-In the evenings, senior students study in the MYP/DP library.

 Curriculum

-Bilingual education is a cornerstone of NBHIS education.
+NBHIS uses bilingual education.
 Three people teach kindergarten classes: a foreign teacher, a Chinese teacher, and an assistant.
-Classes maximize students' opportunities to learn English and Chinese.
 Expats and Chinese IB experienced and trained teachers teach senior school classes.
 Students at NBHIS begin in a bilingual pre-school environment, progress to primary school, where English is the primary language of instruction but includes strong stand-alone Chinese instruction, and then to middle school, where students continue to develop English as their primary language of instruction while protecting and extending their mother tongue.
 Students in the Diploma Program study English.
-Much of the bilingual education model follows the advice of Professor Ofelia Garcia of the City University of New York.

-NBHIS launched an iPad program in 2011 as part of its efforts to help students transition to a 21st-century economy and learn 21st-century skills.
-All middle and high school students bring their own laptop computers, which is required as they engage in research and technology-based education practices.
-IT is explicitly taught as part of an inquiry-based curriculum.
-In 2013, an English Language Centre opened, followed by a Learning Support program in 2014.
+NBHIS launched an iPad program in 2011, and all middle and high school students bring their own laptop computers, which are required.
+IT is taught as part of an inquiry-based curriculum.

 NBHIS is an International Baccalaureate World School, offering Primary Years Program (PYP) and Diploma Program (DP).
 Authorization for the PYP and DP programs was awarded in May 2012, and the school is a candidate for the Middle Years Programme (MYP).

+The school emphasizes a blending Eastern and Western curriculum an ideas.